nhsconnect/FHIR-CDS/pages/solution/solution_interactions.md

 ## Invoke ServiceDefinition.$evaluate and GuidanceResponse ##

-The triage journey starts with the user requesting decision support from the CDSS.
+The triage journey starts with the system user requesting decision support through the EMS.

 The core of the triage journey is invoking the `ServiceDefinition` via the `$evaluate` operation by the EMS.
 This will return a `GuidanceResponse` resource from the CDSS.